 World Language Credit Testing @ Aki

-8th grade multilingual students can earn high school foreign language credits.
-So how does it work?
+8th grade multilingual students can earn high school foreign language credits?

 Take a moment to think about your current language skills in the language that you wish to be tested in (not English).
 If you can answer “Yes, I can do this fairly easily” to each statement, then you will probably be able to earn at least 1-2 credits when you take the language test.
 If you can answer “Yes, I can do this very easily” to all of the statements, then you may be able to earn 3-4 credits when you get tested.